top of page

 Synopsis [Prince of Egypt]

 Amidst the massacre of the Hebrew boys, Moses is sent down the Nile and ends up adopted into Pharaoh’s household.
 He is raised as the privileged brother and friend of the royal heir, Rameses II, who strives to please their father and fears becoming the weak link in the dynastic chain.
-While allowing spunky Tzipporah to escape from sex trafficking, Moses runs into his biological sister, Miriam, who reveals who he is and how his adopted father slaughtered the Hebrew boys.
+While allowing spunky Tzipporah to escape from sex trafficking, Moses runs into his biological sister, Miriam.
+Miriam reveals who he is and how his adopted father, Pharaoh, slaughtered the Hebrew boys.
 Moses find himself unable to live the lie that he is an Egyptian and decides to leave, even though Rameses offers to cover up how he accidentally killed an Egyptian.
-Moses ends up in Midian, where he marries Tzipporah and is living a happy life until God appears and sends him to set the Hebrews free.
-Rameses, now on the throne, initially tries to repair his relationship with Moses but his fear of failing his father and being a weak link causes him to refuse to let the Hebrews go, creating a rift between the two that escalates to a tragic end.
+Moses ends up in Midian, where he marries Tzipporah.
+He is living a happy life until God appears and sends him to set the Hebrews free.
+Rameses, now on the throne, initially tries to repair his relationship with Moses.
+But afraid failing his father and being a weak link, Rameses ultimately refuses to let the Hebrews go, creating a rift between the two that escalates to a tragic end.

 Synopsis [Joseph King of Dreams]

-After many years of not being able to, Rachel gives birth to a “miracle child,” Joseph.
-Initially, everyone gets excited at the news, but pretty soon Jacob’s blatant favoritism and Joseph’s sense of specialness causes Jacob’s other children to resent their younger brother.
-This culminates in their choice to sell Joseph into slavery in Egypt.
-While in Egypt, Joseph is exposed to the hard labor that his father’s preferential treatment protected him from, but he works hard, trusting that God has a plan that he can’t understand.
+After many years being barren, Rachel gives birth to a “miracle child,” Joseph.
+Initially, everyone gets excited about the news.
+Pretty soon though, Jacob’s blatant favoritism and Joseph’s sense of specialness causes Jacob’s other children to resent their younger brother.
+Ultimately, the other sons of Jacob choose to sell Joseph into slavery in Egypt.
+While in Egypt, Joseph is exposed to the hard labor that his father’s preferential treatment protected him from.
+Trusting that God has a plan that he can’t understand, he commits to working hard.
 Eventually, through his miraculous ability to interpret dreams, he ascends to power in Egypt and must decide how to respond when he reencounters his traitorous brothers.

 Major Influences